 In the mid-1870s, Lew had drafted a short story about the three wise men and their journey guided by the Star of Bethlehem.
-He ultimately decided expand this story, through exhaustive research, as a convincing argument supporting the divinity of Christ.
+He ultimately decided to expand this story, through exhaustive research, as a convincing argument supporting the divinity of Christ.
 This “redraft” of his short story became Ben-Hur.

 That’s the story we relate to visitors about how Lew wrote the best-selling novel of the 19th century.
 But a couple of weeks ago, some great visitors who stopped in while waiting on car repairs asked me what happened to Ingersoll, and I didn’t know!
-I had to find out.

-What about Ingersoll?
+What about Robert Ingersoll?

 After their conversation, as Lew pursued his writing, Ingersoll also moved on.
-Later in 1876, Ingersoll nominated James G. Blaine for President at the Republican Convention in Cincinnati.
-Hayes.
+In 1876, Ingersoll nominated James G. Blaine for President at the Republican Convention in Cincinnati.
 While Blaine lost to Rutherford B. Hayes, Ingersoll’s “Plumed Knight” nomination speech was electrifying and long remembered.
 Almost 50 years later in 1928, Franklin D. Roosevelt likely used that speech as a template for his “Happy Warrior” speech when he placed Alfred Smith’s name in nomination as the Democratic candidate for President.

-Like Lew, Robert Ingersoll travelled in powerful circles.
+Like Lew, Robert Ingersoll traveled in powerful circles.
 Walt Whitman considered Ingersoll the greatest orator of his time and stated: “It should not be surprising that I am drawn to Ingersoll, for he is Leaves of Grass… He lives, embodies, the individuality, I preach.
 I see in [him] the noblest specimen—American-flavored—pure out of the soil, spreading, giving, demanding light.”
 Ingersoll later delivered the eulogy at Whitman’s funeral.

 Ingersoll’s Continuing Legacy

 More recently a popular edition of Ingersoll’s work, edited by Pulitzer Prize winner Tim Page, was published in 2005, by Steerforth Press.
-Ingersoll’s thinking is being brought to new audiences with, “What’s God Got to Do With It: Robert Ingersoll on Free Speech, Honest Talk and the Separation of Church and State”.
+Ingersoll’s thinking is being brought to new audiences with, What’s God Got to Do With It: Robert Ingersoll on Free Speech, Honest Talk and the Separation of Church and State.

 As Robert Ingersoll once said: “There are in nature neither rewards nor punishments, there are consequences.”
 How interesting that one of the consequences of a conversation on a train in the 1870s questioning the divinity of Christ led to the creation of a work like Ben-Hur.